-How Blockchain can benefit Architectural Engineering and Construction
+How Blockchain Technology Revolutionizes Architectural Engineering and Construction

-The decentralized and fragmented structure of the construction industry’s supply chain very well pair with the decentralized ledger system of blockchain.
-Blockchain can provide the infrastructure needed to securely and reliably advance material traceability.
-Smart contracts can play a role in supply chain management and material tracing too.
-Both supplier and buyer can be assured that they are going to get compensated for their money/product by using a smart contract.
+The decentralized and fragmented nature of the construction industry’s supply chain aligns well with the decentralized ledger system of blockchain.
+Blockchain technology provides the infrastructure needed for secure and reliable material traceability.
+Smart contracts can also play a role in supply chain management by ensuring that both suppliers and buyers receive compensation for their products or services.
+By leveraging blockchain, the AEC industry can enhance transparency, reduce fraud, and streamline supply chain processes.

 Building Information Modeling (BIM)

 BIM has transformed the AEC industry by providing a shared data environment that stores all project information.
 However, the challenge lies in maintaining and updating this shared data environment throughout the project lifecycle.
 Blockchain technology offers a promising solution by serving as an infrastructure for maintaining up-to-date BIM models and connecting them with on-site reality.
 The distributed ledger system of blockchain ensures that stakeholders have access to the latest information while providing tamper-proof and time-stamped data.
 This integration of BIM and blockchain enhances collaboration, accuracy, and efficiency throughout the construction process.

 Integrating blockchain with BIM or Building Maintenance Systems (BMS) can revolutionize facility management.
 This integration creates a reliable system that provides a complete history of the project and traces every detail of the building to its source.
 Smart contracts can automate maintenance work orders and release payments to contractors upon verification of completeness.
 By leveraging blockchain technology, facility management becomes more streamlined, transparent, and efficient.